OVERVIEW

 METHODOLOGY

-QUESTION ONE
+OUTCOME: QUESTION ONE

 Of the quality metrics predefined by our Conversational AI team, which ones are the most important for producing satisfactory AI interactions for users?

-To answer this question, I conducted a comprehensive statistical analysis to draw a correlation between average overall quality scores and each of the individual metrics.
-The metrics of our original 4 that rose to the top as being the most correlated to satisfaction was thorough .
-As seen in the following scatterplot, thoroughness was seen to be highly correlated to overall satisfaction where with every one point increase thoroughness, overall satisfaction increases by 53% of a point.
-When we look at the impact of this correlation, we see that on average, thoroughness contributes 2.6 points out of our 7 point scale of perceived overall satisfaction
+As seen in the following scatterplot, thorough was seen to be highly correlated to overall satisfaction where with every one point increase thoroughness, overall satisfaction increases by 53% of a point .
+When we look at the impact of this correlation, we see that on average, thoroughness contributes 2.6 points out of our 7 point scale of perceived overall satisfaction.

 The second metric that had a significant correlation was concise.
 In looking at the following scatterplot, we see that with every one point increase in conciseness, overall satisfaction increases by 30% of a point.
-Again when we look at the impact of this correlation, we see that on average, conciseness contributes 1.4 points out of our 7 point scale of perceived overall satisfaction
+Again when we look at the impact of this correlation, we see that on average, conciseness contributes 1.4 points out of our 7 point scale of perceived overall satisfaction.

 So what does this mean for the Conversational AI Design team?

 It is important to have an integrated understanding of both thoroughness AND conciseness in optimizing our AI system prompts towards high user satisfaction.
 In cases where we do have to lean in one direction, the choice should be thorough.
-That being said, in some cases thoroughness and conciseness can actually be seen as opposites, so what does it look like to balance these two in practice?

-QUESTION TWO
+OUTCOME: QUESTION TWO

 In what ways do those quality metrics correlate to real world user satisfaction?